Equations in Burnside groups: Approximation of periodic groups

 \section{Approximation of periodic groups}

-Our goal is to study morphisms of the form $\phi \colon G \to \Gamma/ \Gamma^n$, where $\Gamma$ is a torsion free hyperbolic group and $n$ a sufficiently large odd exponent.
+Our goal is to study morphisms of the form $\phi \colon G \to \Gamma/ \Gamma^n$, where $\Gamma$ is a torsion-free hyperbolic group and $n$ a sufficiently large odd exponent.
 As we explained in the introduction, one can produce a directed sequence of hyperbolic groups $(\Gamma_j)$ converging to $\Gamma/ \Gamma^n$.
 Our strategy is to take advantage of this feature.
 Indeed if $G$ is a finitely presented group, then every morphism $\phi \colon G \to \Gamma / \Gamma^n$ lifts to a morphism $\tilde \phi \colon G \to \Gamma_j$, provided $j$ is large enough.
 In this way we reduce our problem to the study of morphisms from $G$ to a class of suitable hyperbolic groups.
-The purpose of this section is to precise the kind of negatively curved groups that appear in this context.
-Let us recall first some useful definitions.
+The purpose of this section is to make precise the kind of negatively curved groups that appear in this context.